BMW 3 Series (E30): United States & Canada

 The primary distinctive feature of the BMW E30 models produced for the North American market in 1984–1987 is the protruding front and rear aluminum bumpers.
 These bumpers are commonly known as "diving boards."
 In 1987, the anodized aluminum bumpers for the North American market were shortened by revising the cover/fillers and shortening the shock absorbers on which they were mounted.
-In mid-1988 (for model year 1989), shorter body-coloured plastic bumpers replaced the aluminium ones altogether.
+In 1988, the front and rear valances were updated along with the rear wheel arch.
+In 1989, shorter body-coloured plastic bumpers replaced the aluminium ones altogether.